Extraordinary T-Shirt Design Services to Help You Get Noticed

-- Agency quality design without the price tag
+- Agency quality design without the agency price tag

-- Free lifetime access to your files and file storage
+- Free lifetime file storage & access to files

-- Full copyright ownership of design transfers to you upon completion
+- Full ownership rights of your design upon completion

 10 Professional Tips for T-Shirt Design

 Creative people love to design t-shirts.
-Illustrators, painters, graphic designers, and pretty much anyone else who have a creative flair understand the appeal of designing new t-shirts.
+Illustrators, painters, graphic designers, and pretty much anyone else who has a creative flair understands the appeal of designing new t-shirts.
 The thought of having it done is very cool!
 Here are a few tips for coming up with a great t-shirt design.

 But just as impressive are the really simple classic designs that take the no-nonsense approach and get the message across clearly and in its most simple form.
 The point here is that it is often a bad idea to try and do both.
 You either want detail, or simplicity – don’t get lost in the middle.

 It is very important to think about your market.
 Think about whether you are designing your product for younger or older markets.
 As any good marketing expert will tell you, you should have a clear idea in your head of the type of person that you want to see wearing your design.
 What other brands do they wear?
 What is their lifestyle?